 And it would also result in significant truck shortages, about 5–8 percent market losses, and higher freight rates

-Carriers are currently experiencing a shortage of drivers to transport freight; thus, they would be forced to increase tariffs to help make up for unused overheads.
+When the ELD mandate was established, Carriers experienced a shortage of drivers to transport freight; thus, they were forced to increase tariffs to help make up for unused overheads.

 The linehaul rates without fuel surcharges of spot van are 2.2% higher year-over-year.
-Linehaul rates of a flatbed truck are 2.9% higher.
+Likewise, the Linehaul rates of a flatbed truck are 2.9% higher.

 Spot rates are volatile and are negotiated individually between small carriers and independent truckers and brokers.